“As gay young people, we are marginalized. As young people who are HIV-positive and have AIDS, we are totally written off.”

 Winick’s graphic novel, Pedro And Me: Friendship, Loss, And What I Learned, was published in 2000.
 It was awarded six American Library Association awards, and Winick won his first GLAAD Award.

-Pedro (2009) is a very moving biopic produced by MTV, written by Dustin Lance Black, the cutie pie who won an Academy Award for the screenplay of Milk (2008), husband of Olympian Tom Daley, and the creator of When We Rise, the LGBTQ Rights miniseries which ran on ABC a year ago
+Pedro (2009) is a very moving biopic produced by MTV and written by Dustin Lance Black the cutie pie who won an Academy Award for the screenplay of Milk (2008), and the creator of When We Rise, the LGBTQ Rights miniseries which began airing last night on ABC.

-Pedro includes a reenactment of the phone call of appreciation to Zamora and his family from President Bill Clinton, who thanks him for his work, and who facilitates, along with Attorney General Janet Reno, Secretary Of Health And Human Services Donna Shalala, a reunion of Zamora’s older brothers and sisters, who were allowed to leave Cuba to join the family in Miami.
-Clinton also introduces the film.
-The Zamora family did not accept Sasser, however, and Zamora was too sick to explicitly communicate to them the importance of Sasser in his life.
-This led to confrontations between Sasser and the Zamoras, who told him that: “Pedro does not need to have a lover anymore”.
+Pedro includes a reenactment of the phone call of appreciation to Zamora and his family from President Bill Clinton, who thanks him for his work, and who facilitates, along with Attorney General Janet Reno, Secretary Of Health And Human Services Donna Shalala, a reunion of Zamora’s older brothers and sisters, who have been allowed to leave Cuba to join the family in Miami.
+The real Clinton also introduces the film.
+The Zamora family did not accept Sasser, however, and Zamora was too ill to explicitly communicate to them the importance of Sasser in his life.
+This led to confrontations between Sasser and the Zamoras, who told him that: “Pedro did not need to have a lover anymore”.
 Sasser was not allowed to see Zamora during his final days.

-A Leap Year baby, Zamora would have been 13-years old in 2016 or 46 years-old today, or tomorrow; I don’t know how Leap Year babies celebrate.
+A Leap Year baby, Zamora would have been 13-years old last or 45 years-old today, or tomorrow; I don’t know how Leap Year babies celebrate.
 No matter how you count it, it would be a better world if he was still with us.